Fejiro Okiomah

 Fejiro Okiomah (born November 10, 1990) is an American soccer player.
 He is the brother of fellow professional soccer player Karo Okiomah.

 Career

-College & Amateur
+College and amateur

 Okiomah played four years of college soccer at High Point University.
 During his time at college, Okiomah also played for USL PDL club Carolina Dynamo from 2009 to 2012.

 Professional career

 Okiomah signed with USL Pro club Charlotte Eagles in April 2013.
 In his first professional season Okiomah appeared in 26 league matches for the Eagles.